 Life-threatening emergent complications of NHL should be considered during the initial workup and evaluation.
 Early recognition and prompt therapy are critical for these situations, which may interfere with and delay treatment of the underlying NHL.
 These can include:

-Hyperuricemia and tumor lysis syndrome - Presents with fatigue, nausea, vomiting, decreased urination, numbness, and tingling of legs and joint pain.
-Laboratory findings include an increase in uric acid, potassium, creatinine, phosphate, and a decrease in calcium level.
+Hyperuricemia and tumor lysis syndrome - Presents with fatigue, nausea, vomiting, decreased urination, numbness, tingling of legs, and joint pain.
+Laboratory findings include an increase in uric acid, potassium, creatinine, and phosphate and a decrease in calcium levels.
 This can be prevented with vigorous hydration and allopurinol.

 Spinal cord or brain compression